 We've talked about the Sidekicks Program and who can be a Sidekick.
-In Lesson Two we're going to review what you know about traditional tobacco, commercial tobacco, nicotine, and/or vaping products.
+In Lesson Two we're going to review what you know about tobacco, nicotine, and/or vaping.
 If you're going to talk with a friend who uses any of these products, it's helpful to know the facts.